microsoft/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	![Table.](media/power-bi-table-1.png)

 54. Here is the list of Dashboards you have to create for TRF and the report to migrate to prod environment.
 You will see the necessary details for the same below.
+You must refer to the [Excel](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/fintax/fintaxdemo/KPIS%20Dashboards%20mapping.xlsx) file for pinning the tiles to the dashboard.

 	![Final Look.](media/power-bi-report-32.png)